paulozip/arauto/README.md

 Alchemy is an open-source framework that aims to make it **easier to model and experiment time series analysis and forecasting**.
 Alchemy offers a intuitive and interactive interface to explore different parameters for models using Autoregressive models (AR, ARMA, ARIMA, SARIMA, ARIMAX, and SARIMAX).
 More estimators and algorithms are on the way.

+## Features

+* **Support to exogenous regressors** (independent variables)
+* Seasonal decompose that let's you know the **Trend, Seasonality and Resid** of your data
+* Stationarity Test using **Augmented Dickey-Fuller** test
+* Customization of data transforming for stationarity: you can use from first difference to seasonal log to transform your data
+* **ACF** (Autocorrelation function) and **PACF** (Parcial correlation function) for terms estimation
+* Customize ARIMA terms or **let Alchemy choose the best for you** based on your data
+* **Grid search** feature for parameters tuning
+* Code generation: at the end of the process, Alchemy returns the code used in the process

 # Getting started
 Alchemy can be used in three different ways:

 ## Web
 If you are just curious about what you can do with Alchemy, **[you can refer to this website](https://project-alchemy.herokuapp.com)**.
-This version contains some .
+This version contains some example datasets that you can use to check how Alchemy works.

 ## Docker
 Run the following commands to use Alchemy with Docker (requires **Docker and Docker-compose**):